-- Federal Pell Grant The Pell Grant Program is the basis for financial assistance to which aid from other federal and non-federal sources may be added.
-The amount of Pell Grant that a cadet may receive for the 2011-12 academic year ranges from \$555 to \$5,550.
-Eligibility is determined by completing a FAFSA online. - Federal Supplemental Educational Opportunity Grant (FSEOG) The Federal Supplemental Educational Opportunity Grant (FSEOG) Program is for undergraduates with exceptional financial need.
-Pell Grant recipients with the lowest expected family contributions (EFSs) will be considered first for a FSEOG.
+The Pell Grant Program is the basis for financial assistance to which aid from other federal and non-federal sources may be added.
+The amount of Pell Grant that a cadet may receive for the 2013-14 academic year ranges from \$605 to \$5,645.
+Eligibility is determined by completing a FAFSA online.

-MMI understands and complies with the 25 percent nonfederal share requirement, unless waivered and 75 percent federal dollars will be contributed to the FSEOG program.
-MMI's priority order in awarding FSEOG recipients is the following:
+- 2. Federal Supplemental Educational Opportunity Grant (FSEOG) The Federal Supplemental Educational Opportunity Grant (FSEOG) Program is for undergraduates with exceptional financial need.
+Pell Grant recipients with the lowest expected family contributions (EFC) will be considered first for a FSEOG.
+MMI understands and complies with the 25 percent non-federal share requirement, unless waivered and 75 percent federal dollars will be contributed to the FSEOG program.
+MMI's priority order in awarding FSEOG recipients is the following: - 2.1.

-- 2.1.
 First selection group: Pell eligibility and the lowest EFCs - 2.2.
-Second selection group: Non-Pell eligible students with the lowest EFCs - 2.3.
-The maximum FSEOG award for MMI recipients is \$200.00 each semester. - 3.
-Federal Work-Study Program (FWS)
+Second selection group: Non-Pell eligible students with the lowest EFCs

+2.3.
+The maximum FSEOG award for MMI recipients is \$2000 each semester.

+3. Federal Work-Study Program (FWS)

 The purpose of the MMI Federal Work-Study Program is to award part-time employment opportunities to cadets with demonstrated financial need.
-Cadets work on and off campus while attending college, work 10 hours per week, and are paid comparative wages based on the federal minimum wage law.
+Under the Federal Work-Study Program cadets may work either on or off campus while attending college, work 10 hours per week, and are paid comparative wages based on the federal minimum wage law.

-Free Application for Federal Student Aid (FAFSA) is required as well as a MMI institutional FWS application must be completed.
+A completed Free Application for Federal Student Aid (FAFSA) is required as well as an MMI institutional FWS application.
 The Federal Work Study and Federal Student Aid Applications can be obtained through the MMI website at www.marionmilitary.edu.